At least 32 Yemeni troops killed in militant attack

-ADEN, Yemen (Reuters) - Islamist gunmen killed at least 32 soldiers on Monday when they stormed a military position in southern Yemen where militants control broad swathes of territory, a military official said.
+ADEN, Yemen, May 7 (Reuters) - Islamist gunmen killed at least 32 Yemeni soldiers on Monday when they stormed a military position in southern Yemen where militants control broad swathes of territory, a military official said.

 Yemen has a seen a surge in violence in the south since President Abd-Rabbu Mansour Hadi took office in February.
 The government has responded with air strikes and the United States has repeatedly used drones to kill militants.

-The attack on Monday came hours after a suspected U.S. drone strike killed two men in a neighboring province, including one the government described as a senior member of al Qaeda.
+The attack on Monday came hours after a suspected U.S. drone strike killed two men in a neighbouring province, including one the government described as a senior member of al Qaeda.

 In a similar attack in March, militants killed about 100 troops in Zinjibar after Hadi took office.

-Yemen’s government and an al Qaeda-linked group active in the south both said the missile strike hours earlier in neighboring Shabwa province killed Fahd al-Qasaa, who had been convicted of involvement in the 2000 bombing of the USS Cole warship in Yemen’s southern port of Aden.
+Yemen’s government and an al-Qaeda-linked group active in the south both said the missile strike hours earlier in neighbouring Shabwa province killed Fahd al-Qasaa, who had been convicted of involvement in the 2000 bombing of the USS Cole warship in Yemen’s southern port of Aden.

 Residents of Shabwa and the militant group, Ansar al-Sharia, said the missile was fired from a U.S. drone.
 A drone strike last year killed a U.S. citizen who U.S. officials subsequently claimed had helped plan a failed attack on a U.S. airliner.